-Position Title: Stewardship Assistant Sustainability Education Assistant
+Position Title: Sustainability Education Assistant

-Position Service Site: Franciscan Sisters of Perpetual Adoration (St. Rose Convent in La Crosse, WI); Viterbo University (La Crosse, WI)
+Position Service Site: Franciscan Sisters of Perpetual Adoration (St. Rose Convent in La Crosse, WI)

-Service Time: September 9, 2024 – August 22, 2025 (1,700-hour AmeriCorps Term, 50 weeks, 35 hours per week) Some evening and weekend service times expected.
+Service Time: October 6, 2025 – August 21, 2026 (1,700-hour AmeriCorps Term, 46 weeks, 40 hours per week)

-Benefits: Living stipend total for whole term = $23,000 ($460 per week).
-Education Award of approximately $7,300 upon successful completion of service.
-To find out more about the Award: https://americorps.gov/members-volunteers/segal-americorps-education-award/find-out-more.
+Schedule: Monday to Friday, 8:00 AM – 4:30 PM, with occasional evening, weekend and holiday hours required for events and programs.
+Hours will vary weekly but generally will not exceed 80 hours over a two-week period.

-Health insurance is optional (1,700-hour positions only, available for individuals not already covered).
+Benefits: Living stipend for the entire term totals $23,000 ($500 per week).
+The housing allowance for the entire term is $5,750 ($125 per week).
+An Education Award of approximately $7,300 will be issued upon successful completion of service.
+To learn more about the Award, visit: https://americorps.gov/members-volunteers/segal-americorps-education-award/find-out-more.
+Health insurance is available for individuals in 1,700-hour positions who are not already covered.

 Requirements: COVID-19 vaccine and TB test required.

-OVERVIEW: Franciscan Sisters of Perpetual Adoration’s goal is to provide a person with an interest in environmental leadership the opportunity to gain relevant professional skills and experiential knowledge through service to others about “Caring for Creation”.
-The organization is committed to implementing more sustainable practices within St. Rose convent and other properties in the La Crosse area.
-Putting strong Franciscan core values into everyday practice by engaging sisters, staff and others affiliated with FSPA to provide a tangible educational role model for the general public.
-The FSPA congregation is also committed to working collaboratively with others to help them understand the intersection of healthy planet and healthy people.
+OVERVIEW: One goal of the Franciscan Sisters of Perpetual Adoration is to provide a person interested in environmental leadership with the opportunity to gain relevant professional skills and experiential knowledge through service to others that embodies “Caring for Creation”.
+The FSPA congregation is committed to implementing more sustainable practices within St. Rose Convent and other affiliated properties in the La Crosse area.
+FSPA puts strong Franciscan core values into everyday practice by engaging sisters, staff and others affiliated with their community in shared, sustained action that encapsulates their vision and provides an educational model for the public.
+The organization is also committed to working collaboratively with others to help them understand the intersection of healthy planet and healthy people.

-SERVICE DESCRIPTION: FSPA’s Sustainability Assistant will aid others in living out the commitment to care for earth by performing essential sustainability related research and promoting education efforts related to living and working more sustainably.
-This research and education service will be done both within the organization and in the outreach of the congregation for the general public.
-The Sustainability Education Assistant will continue with and cultivate organizational networking with other sustainability efforts and groups in this region.
+SERVICE DESCRIPTION: FSPA’s Sustainability Education Assistant will aid others in living out their commitment to care for Earth by performing essential sustainability related research and promoting initiatives related to living and working more sustainably.
+This research and education service will be done both within the organization and as part of outreach for the public.
+The Sustainability Education Assistant will continue with and further cultivate organizational networking with other sustainability efforts and groups in the La Crosse region.
 This individual will gain knowledge and skills associated with a non-profit entity providing sustainability education to interested stakeholders and the general public.

 RESPONSIBILITIES:

 Internal and External Sustainability Efforts (60%)

-Willingness to learn and help educate others to build a resilient community.
+Learn and educate to help build a strong resilient community.

-Support the FSPAs and operational departments in incorporating sustainability into organizational policies and procedures.
+Support the FSPA community in incorporating sustainability into organizational policies and procedures.

 Support environmental awareness both internal and external through outreach programs and events.

-Active participation in networking with other sustainability professionals in the La Crosse Community.
+Participate actively in networking with other sustainability professionals in the La Crosse Community.

-Direct assist FSPA with on-land, hands-on land sustainability work on St. Joseph’s ridge.
+Assist with hands-on care for the FSPA woodlands, prairies, garden, greenhouse, orchard, and tillable farmlands as part of land sustainability initiatives for the FSPA Land on St. Joseph Ridge.

-Assist FSPA land sustainability team with coordination and recruitment of service volunteers.
+Assist the FSPA land sustainability team with coordination and recruitment of service volunteers.

-Programming of Sustainability Projects and Educational Events (40%)
+Sustainability Projects, Programming and Educational Events (40%)

-Collaborate with Communications to develop and share FSPA community sustainability efforts and stories with others.
+Collaborate with the FSPA communications team to develop and share sustainability efforts and stories.

-Collaborating with stakeholders to identify, design and implement at least 3 programs on stewardship practices and create supporting documentation and presentation materials.
+Collaborate with stakeholders to identify, design and implement at least three programs that further FSPA’s sustainability initiatives, and create supporting documentation and presentation materials for each program.

-Collaborate with FSPAs, affiliates, staff, and other public and private educational institutions to create and implement best sustainability practice campaigns.
+Collaborate with FSPAs, affiliates, staff, and other public and private educational institutions to create and implement educational programs for internal and external stakeholders that uplift best sustainability practices.

 Track progress and develop reports on sustainability projects and educational events.